 Internal notes can be used when a manager wants to bring a comment to the attention of colleagues by using an @mention in the note.
 Notes are internal and will not be sent to the employee.

 Only those managers, who also have access to the comment, can be @mentioned in an internal note.
-Hovering over the 'person icon' on the comment itself reveals the names of manager who also have access to the comment.
+If enabled for your access group, you can click on the icon next to the comment date, to display a list of managers who have access to the comment.

 Email notification to the employee